cydriclopez/badmeter.com/README.rst

 This project uses the PostgreSQL database.
 The folder myproject/badmeter/sql contains all pgsql code used in the project.
-Django ORM queries are used in the project but for saving to the database stored-procedre calls are used.
+Django ORM queries are used in the project but for saving to the database stored-procedure calls are used.

 The Cookie table keeps the voters session id's.
 The Topic table keeps the various topics created by the voters.
 The Vote table